input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2023-08-25.md

 ### WALLETS AND SERVICES

-This week, the **Lace** team continued working on Posthog analytics implementation

-and basic support for Trezor model T devices.
-They also kept working on improving hardware wallet transactions with the DApp connector, setting up the collateral in a round-trip action, extending CIP-30 to clear the path for enabling additional extensions, and adding more automation tests.
+This week, the **Lace** team continued working on basic support for Trezor model T devices, improving hardware wallet transactions with the DApp connector, setting up the collateral in a round-trip action, extending CIP-30 to clear the path for enabling additional extensions, and adding more automation tests.

 Finally, they started working on extending the SDK for Voltaire functionality and implementing CIP-95 features.